Rhariram2003/Projects/EEG Brain Signals Emotion Classification/README.md

 - Adam dynamically adjusts the learning rate for each parameter based on the past gradients and squared gradients, allowing for faster convergence and better generalization.
 - The use of Adam optimizer facilitates efficient training of the emotion classification model by automatically adjusting the learning rates for optimal performance.

-R Hariharan

-10:48 (1 minute ago)

-to me
-Certainly!
-Here's a description of the GRU model used in your project:

----

 ## Model: GRU (Gated Recurrent Unit)